Overview

 • Identical renders across OS versions

-• Identical renders when shared with other users
+• Identical renders when shared with other users, including the saved Mandelbrot or Julia mode

 This makes Mandelbrot Metal particularly well-suited for reviewers who require reproducibility for screenshots, comparisons, or testing.